-Applications for the 2020-21 project are now closed, and the project will begin in October 2020.
+Applications for the 2024/25 project are now closed.

-Applications for 2021-22 will open in April 2021.
+Applications for the 2025/26 project will open in April 2025.

 If you have any problems with entering your data or have lost your login details, please contact Samantha Moore at samantha.moore@edinatrust.org.uk, or tel: 01993 220090